eyzi/eyzi.github.io/src/case-styles/mixed-case.md

 It can be useful for certain things, like when there are multiple things in a statement that you need to group together to make its meaning more apparent.
 One relatively popular application is [BEM](http://getbem.com/).
-Often used in CSS classes to distinguish between block, element, and modifier.
+Often used in HTML classes to distinguish between block, element, and modifier.

 ```html